 - Set long-term goals for your P.E. program.
 Some things you may wish to track include the number of minutes students are active during physical education class, how many students are achieving their personal health fitness goals or the number of Presidential Youth Fitness Awards earned.

 - Survey students annually about the P.E. program and what might make it more enjoyable for them.
 Remember — everyone’s got different likes and dislikes!

 Spread the Word

 Make signs and posters highlighting quality aspects of your school’s P.E. program.
-Take pictures and post them on the school’s website or in an eNewsletter.
+Take pictures and post them on the school’s website, on social media or in an eNewsletter.